-If you are threatened with homelessness within 56 days, you can make an application for assistance to the council under the Homelessness Reduction Act 2017.
-The council has a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
-Housing advice and homelessness service at the council are provided by the Housing Options team.
+If you are threatened with homelessness within 56 days, you can make an application for assistance to us under the Homelessness Reduction Act 2017.
+We have a duty to assess your case and agree a personalised plan with you and provide assistance to try to prevent your homelessness.
+A housing advice and homelessness service is provided by our Housing Options team.

 You will also need to prove that you are eligible for assistance (this relates to your immigration status) and not intentionally homeless.
 To be accepted as homeless in this area you must be able to show that you have a local connection.
 This could be through work, residence or close family connections.

 You will be advised in writing of the decision on your homeless application.
 Whatever you discuss with the Housing Options team will remain confidential.

 Housing Options can also help you with a bond for private rented housing and access other services such as hostels, day centres or supported housing.
 You can contact the housing options team by telephone or by completing the online self-referral form:

 The following specialist housing associations provide longer-term housing for veterans.

 You might be able to get housing benefit to help pay your rent.
 More information about claiming housing benefit in Cheshire West can be found on our Housing Benefit pages.

 In some areas you'll have to claim housing costs through Universal Credit instead.
 More information can be found on our Universal Credit page.

 Our HELP Scheme can assist people in need with items such as food vouchers or recycled goods.

 Help from military charities or voluntary organisations